 I love magazines.
-I get in trouble at the grocery store all the time because my husband is already checked out and waiting on the other side of the registers while I’m still scouring all the new magazines for any good cover stories, fashion trends, or celeb gossip that I may have missed.
-We definitely like to do the same at our studio and keep up with home and recipe trends, so a sleek magazine holder for our living room sounded like just the ticket.
-I’ve been wanting to learn to use a jigsaw for a while now, and our resident carpentry expert Josh agreed to help me navigate some new woodworking territory to make my magazine holder dreams come true.
+I get in trouble at the grocery store all the time because my husband is already checked out and waiting on the other side of the registers while I’m still scouring all the new magazines for any good cover stories, fashion trends, or celeb gossip I may have missed.
+We definitely like to do the same at our studio and keep up with home and recipe trends.
+So a sleek magazine holder for our living room sounded like just the ticket.
+I’ve been wanting to learn to use a jig saw for a while now, and our resident carpentry expert Josh agreed to help me navigate some new woodworking territory to make my magazine holder dreams come true.

 -4 16” long wooden dowel rods (5/8” thick)